GOG.com: Publishing agreements

 On 26 March 2009, GOG.com announced it had signed a deal with Ubisoft to publish games from their back catalogue; this was the first deal with a major publisher to offer DRM-free downloads.
 The deal to publish through GOG.com also included games that were not available through any other online distribution channel.

 On 5 September 2014, GOG.com started to sell Amiga games from Cinemaware's catalogue, starting with Defender of the Crown.
 This was technically made possible through Cinemaware's own written emulator called "Rocklobster".

 On 28 October 2014, GOG.com was able to secure another major publisher as a DRM-free partner, Disney Interactive / LucasArts.
 With this new partnership, GOG.com began to re-release several often-requested game titles from LucasArts, starting with six titles (Star Wars: X-Wing, Star Wars: TIE Fighter, Sam & Max Hit the Road, The Secret of Monkey Island: Special Edition, Indiana Jones and the Fate of Atlantis and Star Wars: Knights of the Old Republic).
 On 5 May 2015, GOG.com released Pacific General and Fantasy General and named itself, GOG Ltd, as the publisher.
 The company revealed that it had acquired the copyright to these titles and that it intends to acquire more in the future.

 On 26 August 2015, Bethesda Softworks joined GOG.com with classic titles as id Software's Doom and Quake, Fallout (which had been sold on GOG by Interplay before the rights changed hands), and also some classic Elder Scrolls titles.

 In March 2019, Blizzard Entertainment joined GOG.com with classic titles Diablo, Warcraft: Orcs & Humans and Warcraft II: Battle.net Edition, with Diablo: Hellfire joining later on 5 June 2019.

-On 25 September 2020, GOG.com announced the comeback of three Metal Gear titles (Metal Gear, Metal Gear Solid and Metal Gear Solid 2: Substance) as well as the Konami Collector's Series: Castlevania & Contra from KONAMI.
+On 25 September 2020, GOG.com announced the comeback of three Metal Gear titles (Metal Gear, Metal Gear Solid, and Metal Gear Solid 2: Substance) as well as the Konami Collector's Series: Castlevania & Contra from Konami.
+In November 2021, Metal Gear Solid 2: Substance was later pulled from the storefront due to Konami's licensing issues with the game, and has not returned since.

 On 8 September 2021, GOG brought 6 classic Star Trek titles back and updated them to work on modern operating systems.

-According to the Management Board report on the activities of the CD PROJEKT Group in 1H 2021, the GOG.com catalog of products as of 1 September 2021 numbers over 5200 items.
+According to the Management Board report on the activities of the CD Projekt Group in 1H 2021, the GOG.com catalog of products as of 1 September 2021 numbers over 5200 items.
 However, the business expansion didn't bring enough revenues to cover the rising costs - between January 2021 and September 2021, GOG lost $1.14 million.
 Due to poor financial performance GOG.com management announced the plan to scale down, focusing on "a handpicked selection of games" and moving staff to other projects within CD Projekt.